jtgry/grayandco/content/_index.md

     image_position: ''
     portrait: false
   - template: block-image
-    heading: About Us
+    heading: Web Design
     subheading: ''
     image: "/uploads/placeholder2.jpg"
-    content: We believe at <b>Gray & Co.</b> that clients deserves a team that can meet all their creative & digital needs.
+    content: We build incredibly fast websites that are carefully crafted & designed, with a focus on usability and accessibility for the user.
     more_url: "/About"
     more_text: Learn more
     image_position: ''